blue-stone-j/blue-stone-j.github.io/_posts/computer/2022-11-25-computer-network.md

 sudo apt install wireguard
 ```

 I install it on both server and client.
-If your client is phone with IOS or Android, you can download `WireGuard` on `APP Store` or `Google Play` repectively.
+If your client is phone with IOS or Android, you can download `WireGuard` on `APP Store` or `Google Play` respectively.

 ##### 2. Configure WireGuard